merely-useful/py-rse/index.md

 ## Distributing Packages {#packaging-distribute}

-Now that our package can be installed, we should distribute it so that anyone can run `pip install zipf`\index{Python package!distribution}
+An installable package is most useful if we distribute it so that anyone who wants it can run `pip install zipf`\index{Python package!distribution}
-and start use it.
+and get it.
-To do this,
+To make this possible,
 we need to use `setuptools` to create a \gref{source distribution}{source_distribution}\index{source distribution (of Python package)}\index{Python package!source distribution}
 (known as an `sdist` in Python packaging jargon):